Home Blog Tutorials How to Add a Watermark to Google Slides Easily

 When to Use a Watermark in Google Slides

+A watermark helps show ownership of a slide.
+It also keeps content protected during sharing or presentation.
 Some presentations need branding on every slide.
 A watermark keeps a logo or name visible in a soft way without blocking content.
 This works well for business decks and client reports.

 Some slides contain sensitive content.
 A watermark can signal that the material is private or not for sharing.
 This helps control how the content is used.
+Teachers and trainers often use watermarks in learning materials.
+It helps show the source of the content while keeping the focus on the lesson.

 Watermarks also help with draft versions.
 A simple “draft” label can stop confusion when multiple versions of a slide deck exist.